Sheldon Neeley: COVID-19 response

-Flint Water Crisis Response
+Flint water crisis response

-As of 2019, when Mayor Neeley was elected, the Flint Water Crisis is still an issue in the city.
-The city is still working on changing its water pipes from lead as well as building a water treatment plan.
+As of 2019, when Neeley was elected, the Flint water crisis was still an issue in the city.
+The city was still working on changing its water pipes from lead as well as building a water treatment plant.
 The Water Infrastructure Improvements for the Nation Act provided $100 million dollars to fund these expenditures.
-As of July 2016, before Neeley took office, the lead in Flint’s water has been within state levels.
+As of July 2016, before Neeley took office, the lead in Flint’s water had been within state levels.

 Political endorsements

 On March 8, 2020, Neeley announced his endorsement of Joe Biden in the 2020 United States presidential election.